Material Topics

 CEO as the chairperson of Management Committee (MC) is responsible for the endorsement of the water-related risk mitigation plans proposed by Enterprise Risk Management Committee: (ERMC).
 In additional, CEO as the chairperson of Rayong Integration Management (RIM), regularly monitors stakeholder conflicts in GC’s operations area.
 Any concerns encountered shall be reported during the monthly meeting of RIM in order to formulate on effective water management plan to intensively respond and reduce water related conflicts with the community.

-Water Management Taskforce
+Water Management Task Force

-The Water Management Taskforce consists of representatives from business units related to environment and occupational health, public utility, business development, technology, process innovation, strategy risk management, and sustainability management.
+The Water Management Task Force consists of representatives from business units related to environment and occupational health, public utility, business development, technology, process innovation, strategy risk management, and sustainability management.
 The Taskforce is responsible for defining long-term water management strategies to accommodate demand for water in line with future business growth.
 It also works in collaboration with the government and all stakeholders in tandem with managing potential climate change risks.

-In 2023, GC has identified water-related risks and opportunities and mitigation measures in response to those risks.
+In 2025, GC has identified water-related risks and opportunities and mitigation measures in response to those risks.

 Risk Management & Risk Factors